House of Wisdom: Al-Ma'mun's reign

 Following his predecessors, al-Ma'mun would send expeditions of scholars from the House of Wisdom to collect texts from foreign lands.
 In fact, one of the directors of the House was sent to Constantinople with this purpose.
 During this time, Sahl ibn Harun, a Persian poet and astrologer, was the chief librarian of the Bayt al-Hikma.
-Hunayn ibn Ishaq (809–873), an Arab Nestorian Christian physician and scientist, was the most productive translator, producing 116 works for the Arabs.
+Hunayn ibn Ishaq (809–873), an Arab Church of the East Christian physician and scientist, was the most productive translator, producing 116 works for the Arabs.
 As "Sheikh of the translators," he was placed in charge of the translation work by the caliph.
 Hunayn ibn Ishaq translated the entire collection of Greek medical books, including famous pieces by Galen and Hippocrates.
 The Sabian Thābit ibn Qurra (826–901) also translated great works by Apollonius, Archimedes, Euclid and Ptolemy.
-Translations of this era were superior to earlier ones, since the new Abbasid scientific tradition required better and better translations, and the emphasis was many times put on incorporating new ideas to the ancient works being translated.
+Translations of this era were superior to earlier ones, since the new Abbasid scientific tradition required better and better translations, and the emphasis was frequently put on incorporating new ideas to the ancient works being translated.
 By the second half of the ninth century, al-Ma'mun's Bayt al-Hikma was the greatest repository of books in the world and had become one of the greatest hubs of intellectual activity during the Medieval era, attracting the most brilliant Arab and Persian minds.
-The House of Wisdom eventually acquired a reputation as a center of learning, although universities as they are modernly known did not yet exist at this time—knowledge was transmitted directly from teacher to student without any institutional surrounding.
-Maktabs soon began to develop in the city from the 9th century on and, in the 11th century, Nizam al-Mulk founded the Al-Nizamiyya of Baghdad, one of the first institutions of higher education in Iraq.
+The House of Wisdom eventually acquired a reputation as a center of learning, although universities did not yet exist at this time—knowledge was transmitted directly from teacher to student without any institutional surrounding.
+Maktabs soon began to develop in the city from the 9th century on and, in the 11th century, Nizam al-Mulk founded the Nizamiyya of Baghdad, one of the first institutions of higher education in Iraq.